mongodb/specifications/source/server-selection/server-selection.rst

     least one document.
 It MUST contain only documents, no other type.

     The ``maxStalenessSeconds`` field MUST be either be absent or be present exactly once with an integer value.
-It MUST be at least twice the mongos replica set monitor's check interval; if not, mongo MUST reject the read with error code 160 (SERVER-24421).

 Mongos receiving a query with ``$readPreference`` SHOULD validate the ``mode``, ``tags``, and ``maxStalenessSeconds`` fields according to rules 1 and 2 above,